rodrigodebenito/icp-design-and-code/week-1/README.md

 ### Lecture

 Introduction and overview.
-Creating digital projects online and in site-specific contexts.
+Visual storytelling online and in site-specific contexts.

 ### What's out there